leonhardreitr/leonhardreitr/README.md

 ### Education

-- MS in Psychology @ University of Vienna (expected to finish June 2024)
+- MS in Psychology @ University of Vienna (2024; Graduated with honors lol)
 - BS in Psychology @ University of Vienna (2022)